- Download our Shanghai Schools Guide

 For decades, Shanghai has grown upwards and sprawled outwards, with glass, concrete and steel sprouting up between ancient temples, forest parks and traditional neighbourhoods nestling distinctly Western-looking areas and suburbs.
 While this has provided security and comfort to an international population, life in Shanghai can become isolated, as parts of the city have perhaps forsaken some of their local flavour in adopting a more international character.

-Nevertheless, expats relocating to Shanghai face some of the same concerns as those moving elsewhere in the world – finding the perfect accommodation and settling on the best school for expat children.
+Nevertheless, expats relocating to Shanghai face many of the same concerns as those moving elsewhere in the world – finding the perfect accommodation and settling on the best school for expat children.

 The city’s uniquely Chinese cosmopolitanism has contributed to a glamorous character defined by vast magnitudes of people, spectacles and colour.
 Expats considering making the move to Shanghai may encounter challenges but equally overcome them and experience a whole new world.